elc1798/alice/README.md

 ### Why did I decide to do this?

-Because I got bored one day and started writing it.
+Because I thought it was a cool idea, I was bored, and also it was HackIllinois.

 ### What technologies is this built on?